lukpep/aws-sam-workshop/Example_2/README.md

 ```

 * watch stack is being created in AWS Console [here](https://eu-west-1.console.aws.amazon.com/cloudformation/home?region=eu-west-1)
-* test it online: Api url should be visible in the `Outputs` section of stack details page or You could use:
+* test it online: Api URL should be visible in the `Outputs` section of stack details page or You could use:
 ```bash
 aws cloudformation describe-stacks --stack-name AWS-SAM-WORKSHOP-EXAMPLE-2
 ```
 and look up `Outputs` key
-* test it from cloud!
+* test it from the cloud!